erebys-2/fire_burdened/README.txt

 ------------------------------------------------------------------------------------------------
-SET UP: (This is for Windows, GG Mac bros)
+SET UP:
 ------------------------------------------------------------------------------------------------

+Windows:
     Download the following:
     1. Python,
     2. Pygame CE,

 	To install Pygame CE on Windows:
 	Win + R, type "cmd", enter, then paste: "pip install pygame-ce"

     3. (OPTIONAL) Visual Studio Code or some other IDE,

 	Download the microsoft python extension, then go into settings and search "Execute in File Dir", set it as enable.

 	The second part is important or else the next time you open VS code you will get file not found errors.

 	If you want to try modding the code, I would highly reccommend Kevin Rose's python indent extension since vanilla VS code has issues with indent oversensitivity for python.

+Mac:
+	1. terminal: "pip3 install pygame-ce"
+	2. cd to fire_burdened folder
+	3. terminal: "python3 game_window.py"

 This zip file has all the directories in right places.